IABTechLab/ucid/spec/UCID v1.0 DRAFT.md

   </tr>
   <tr>
     <td>Registration Authority ID (RAID)</td>
-    <td>The unique, one or two-character identifer that uniquely identifies a Registration Authority.</td>
+    <td>The unique, two-character identifer that uniquely identifies a Registration Authority.</td>
   </tr>
   <tr>
     <td>RA Peer</td>
-    <td>A dictionary maintained by an RA of other known RA implementations such that verification requests can be handled for UCID's that were generated by another RA.</td>
+    <td>A dictionary maintained by an RA of other known RA implementations, such that verification requests can be redirected for UCID's that were generated by another RA.</td>
   </tr>
   <tr>
     <td>Client</td>